 Cost: €450.
 Cost includes tuition, wines, full study pack, exam fee, set of DOC tasting glasses.
 Also included is access to a full set of Quizlet-based revision questions.

-Dates & Timing: I’ve added a 6 week and 2 day intensive courses, ideal for time-pressed, or people based outside Dublin.
+Dates & Timing: I’ve added 2 day intensive courses, ideal for time-pressed, or people based outside Dublin.
 Obviously these are more intensive, so try to choose the course which optimises your schedule & ability.
-Evening courses start at 6.30 or 7pm – see below.

 Next scheduled courses:

-- 2-DAY INTENSIVE: Monday, 23rd & 30th July – subject to demand.
+- Mon 25th March & 8th April 2019 – 2-DAY INTENSIVE- subject to demand.
 10-5 on both days.
-1 hour exam on Wed 15th Aug at 7pm.
+1 hour exam on 30th April @5pm.
 (Note that this is an intensive course; best suited to time-pressed or those travelling long distances).

 How to book: places on all courses are limited, and therefore offered on a first-paid basis.
 Payment is required in order to secure a place.
 You can book online, using Paypal button, below.
 If you’d like to pay by a different method, please get in touch, using the contact form, below.